-- 1 Open a gauge page. - 2 Select MENU > Edit Gauge Pages. - 3 If necessary, select a gauge view or gauge to edit. - 4 Select an option: - To change the data shown in a gauge, select the gauge and select Replace Data. - To change the layout of the gauges on the page, select Change Layout. - · To add a page to this set of gauge pages, select Add Page. - To restore this page to the original view, select Restore Default View.
+- 1 Open a gauge page. - 2 Select ••• > Edit Gauge Pages. - 3 If necessary, select a gauge view or gauge to edit. - 4 Select an option: - To change the data shown in a gauge, select the gauge and select Replace Data. - To change the layout of the gauges on the page, select Change Layout. - To add a page to this set of gauge pages, select Add Page. - To remove a page from this set of gauge pages, select Remove Page. - To change the order of this page in the set of gauge pages, select Move Page Left or Move Page Right. - · To restore this page to the original view, select Restore Default View.